Alexander Jojo

-Christian Alexander Jojo (亞歷斯祖; born 11 February 1999) is a Hong Kong professional footballer who currently plays as a right back or a left back for Chinese Super League club Shanghai Port and the Hong Kong national team.
+Christian Alexander Jojo (亞歷斯祖; born 11 February 1999) is a Hong Kong professional footballer who currently plays as a right back or a left back for Chinese Super League club Chengdu Rongcheng and the Hong Kong national team.

 Club career

 On 29 August 2019, Jojo signed his first professional contract with Hong Kong Premier League club Happy Valley.

 On 1 July 2020, Jojo signed with Eastern following the expiration of his contract with Happy Valley.

 On 7 September 2023, Jojo joined Tai Po.

 On 9 December 2023, Jojo joined Superettan club IK Oddevold.

 On 8 August 2024, Jojo rejoined Eastern on loan for the 2024–25 season.

 On 17 July 2025, Jojo joined Chinese Super League club Shanghai Port.
+On 22 November 2025, Jojo became the first player from Hong Kong to lift the Chinese Super League trophy.

+On 5 February 2026, Jojo joined another CSL club Chengdu Rongcheng.

 International career

 Jojo was born in Hong Kong to an English father, and his mother is half Swedish and half Ethiopian.
 On 28 April 2021, he announced that he had received a Hong Kong passport after giving up his British passport and Swedish passport, making him eligible to represent Hong Kong internationally.

 Jojo was called up to the Hong Kong national team for two international friendlies against Myanmar on 21 and 24 September 2022.

 Jojo was part of the Hong Kong side at the 2022 Asian Games which advanced to the semi-finals.
 Hong Kong had beaten Iran U-23 1–0 in the quarter-finals.

 On 8 September 2024, Jojo made his international debut for Hong Kong in a friendly match against Fiji.